 The DFO for the Committee will be selected by the ASH from among full-time or permanent part-time senior level staff within the Office for Human Research Protections.
 In the event that the designated official cannot fulfill the assigned responsibilities for the Committee, then the Assistant Secretary for Health or designee shall select another qualified permanent full-time or part-time senior level staff person from among staff within the OASH to permanently and/or temporarily carry out the assigned duties.

 The DFO will schedule and approve all meetings of the Committee and any respective subcommittees that are to be held.
 The DFO will prepare and approve all meeting agendas.
 Development of the meeting agenda can be done in collaboration with the Committee Chair, and, when it is deemed to be appropriate, the chairs of any respective subcommittees of the Committee also can be consulted.
-The DFO or designee will attend all meetings of the Committee and any respective subcommittees.
+The DFO will attend all meetings of the Committee and any respective subcommittees.
 The DFO also has authority to adjourn meetings, when it is determined to be in the public interest, and can be directed by the Assistant Secretary for Health or designee to chair meetings of the Committee.